zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 In Japan, the Ministry of Education requires all students to learn 2,136 standardized Kanji throughout grades 1 to 6.
 The list was originally formulated as the Tōyō kanji back in the period just after WWII, but has been gradually revised over time into the modern Jōyō Kanji with the latest revision being in 2010.

 The list reflects a set of characters that are considered to be important for "regular use" - this can have a number of broad interpretations, but the one I will focus on in this article is Kanji frequency of usage.
-Since others have already compiled [lists of Kanji][kanji-2501] sorted by usage frequency in newspapers, I will start by comparing frequency of usage in newspapers to the Jōyō Kanji taught in schools.
+Since others have already compiled [lists of Kanji][kanji-2501] sorted by usage frequency in newspapers, I was interested in comparing frequency of usage in newspapers to the Jōyō Kanji taught in schools.

+So I compiled some data from various sources I'll detail below then created some visuals.

-The chart below consists of all 2,136 Jōyō Kanji sorted primarily by grade; the alternating highlighted sections indicate the separation between grade 1, grade 2, etc up until grade 7.
-The secondary sorting seems to be done inconsistently however.
+The first chart below consists of all 2,136 Jōyō Kanji sorted primarily by grade; the alternating highlighted sections indicate the separation between grade 1, grade 2, etc up until grade 7.
+The secondary sorting seems to be done inconsistently.
 The Grade 1 Kanji are sorted by Japanese reading (on’yomi then kun’yomi), whereas the grade 7 Kanji seem to be sorted by radical and/or number of strokes.

 The Kanji have also been color-coded by rank of their frequency of usage in newspapers (which I will denote as n-rank hereon in).
 Each color represents a category of 500 Kanji (1-500, 501-1000, etc) up until 2501 Kanji.
 In particular, **Jōyō Kanji not present in the kanji-2501 set are assigned a color of black and n-rank of zero.** You can move your cursor over each Kanji to view its exact n-rank.